embedded-graphics/embedded-graphics/embedded-graphics/README.md

         .into_styled(fill)
         .draw(&mut display)?;

-    // Draw a square with a 3px wide stroke.
+    // Draw a circle with a 3px wide stroke.
     Circle::new(Point::new(96, yoffset + 8), 8)
         .into_styled(thick_stroke)
         .draw(&mut display)?;